IRCAD/sight/modules/ui/qt/README.md

 ### Metrics

-- **Distance**: allows to show distances in a generic scene.
+- **distance**: allows to show distances in a generic scene.
 Represented by a button.
 - **landmarks**: defines a graphical editor to edit landmarks.

 ### Model